Greater Eurasian Partnership: Proposals and related initiatives

 According to Andrei Kortunov's 2020 article, "The Partnership does not represent an alliance of the Eurasian East against the European West.
 Europe is eventually a large peninsula in the north-west of the Eurasian continent, and it should not oppose Eurasia, but become an integral part of it.
 Therefore, the Partnership remains open to the European Union, which can join the Partnership's work in whatever forms and to whatever extent it deems appropriate."

 In 2021, Russian Foreign Minister Sergey Lavrov said in an interview with the Pakistani newspaper The News International that participation in the Greater Eurasian Partnership was open to the European Union if Brussels showed interest.
 Putin also expressed the opinion that European Union participation would be "truly harmonious, balanced and comprehensive".
 Kazakhstan's President Tokayev stated that Kazakhstan remains positive about the process of creating the Greater Eurasian Partnership: "I believe that the Commonwealth of Independent States could be the most suitable base for implementing a mega-project such as the Greater Eurasian Partnership".

 In 2023, Ravshan Nazarov, Senior Research Fellow at the Institute of State and Law of the Academy of Sciences of the Republic of Uzbekistan, noted that "when the term Greater Eurasia was first discussed, it referred to Eurasia from Lisbon to Vladivostok.
 Another thing is that most of Eurasia consists of the countries of the Shanghai Cooperation Organisation.
 Therefore, we can say that the SCO is an institutional tool around which integration projects are being united."

-On 19 June 2023, Lavrov stated that the Great Eurasian Partnership had become Russia's flagship project.
+On 19 June 2023, Lavrov stated that the Greater Eurasian Partnership had become Russia's flagship project.

 In 2024, Russian Deputy Foreign Minister Alexander Pankin stated that no European partners would be excluded.
 "When conditions are created, of course, Greater Eurasia and the Greater Eurasian Partnership could include what was previously called the space from Lisbon to Vladivostok."